("Limerick Leaders" account of the Marathon

 Club.

-Four boats lined up for the start and
+Four boats lined up for the start and at the

-a rapid pace and at Newfound, had four or five lengths to spare.
+and at Newfound, had four or five lengths to spare.

-The spectators, most of them on bicycles, and the rest running, gave
+The spectators, most of them on bicycles, and the rest running,

-vocal support along the Island Bank, excitement ran high nearing Athlunkard Boat Club as the other crews were challenging
+gave vocal support along the Island Bank, excitement ran high nearing Athlunkard Boat Club as the other crews were challenging

 and trying to make up the leeway.
 There was a traffic jam on O'Dwyer Bridge, the road being blocked by spectators.

-Going down the Sandmall, the pacemakeers held on to their lead, and,
+Going down the Sandmall, the pacemakeers held on to their lead,

-Curraghgower Falls.
+on Curraghgower Falls.
 First crew to attempt to conquer the Falls was Hayes, Gallagher and Kiely

 and they were soon joined by Sheehan, Kinsella and Lysaght and both crews took possession